How to File for Chapter 13 Bankruptcy: Understanding the Basics

 Filing for Chapter 13 bankruptcy can be a complex process that takes a long time to compete.
 Here’s an overview of the steps involved in filing for Chapter 13 bankruptcy.

 Find an attorney

-If you need help finding an attorney ask for a referral from your accountant, family attorney, friend, or call your local bar association.
-They maintain a list of bankruptcy attorneys in your area.
+If you need help finding an attorney, you can ask for a referral from your accountant, family attorney or friend.
+You can also call your local bar association, who maintains a list of bankruptcy attorneys in your area.